The Wisconsin Medical Society Foundation is pleased to announce grant awards for the following 2018 projects:

 A bilingual, family-based program that empowers participants to adopt a more active lifestyle and healthier eating patterns (not the same as diet) and assists individuals and families in building their capacity for making health-minded decisions for the incorporation of more physical activity in their daily lives and for the selection of healthy food items.

-University of Wisconsin Department of Family Medicine and Community Health
+The University of Wisconsin-Madison, School of Medicine and Public Health, Department of Family Medicine and Community Health

 Careers in the health professions: a science enrichment afterschool program for at-risk elementary school children